The most common styling mistake we see: wearing clothes that ignore your body's proportions. Once you know your body type, you shop with purpose.

 - Define or create waist illusion

-- Show off legs (often your best feature)
+- Show off legs (often your strongest feature)

 - Draw attention to face and décolletage